MicrosoftDocs/visualstudio-docs/docs/python/selecting-a-python-environment-for-a-project.md

 ::: moniker-end

 ::: moniker range=">=vs-2019"
-To change the environment for a project, select and hold (or right-click) the **Python Environments** node and select **Add Environment**.
+To change the environment for a project, right-click the **Python Environments** node and select **Add Environment**.
 You can also select **Add Environment** from the environment drop-down in the Python toolbar.

 Once in the **Add Environment** dialog box, select the **Existing environment** tab, then select a new environment from the **Environment** drop down list:

 ![Selecting a project environment in the Add Environments dialog](media/environments/environments-project-2019.png)

 If you already added an environment other than the global default to a project, you may need to activate a newly added environment.
-Select and hold (or right-click) that environment under the **Python Environments** node and select **Activate Environment**.
+Right-click that environment under the **Python Environments** node and select **Activate Environment**.
 To remove an environment from the project, select **Remove**.

 ![Activating and removing a project environment](media/environments/environments-project-add-remove-2019.png)
 ::: moniker-end